dhable/caffeinatedideas.com/_posts/2014-02-17-javascript-dependency-injection-pattern.md

 {% endprism %}

-## This Looks Familar... ##
+### This Looks Familiar... ###

-Yup, it should if you've done any amount of work with require.js.
+Yup, it should if you\'ve done any amount of work with require.js.
 In fact, require.js goes one step further and performs the injection step for you.
+Unfortunately, require.js isn\'t available in every JavaScript environment.
+In those cases, you can use the above convention to still leverage dependency injection and write testable code.